ssebs/simpleshare/README.md

   - [x] GUI
 - [x] Make this work with 1 file, 1 client
 - [ ] Make this work with 1 file, 2 clients
-- [ ] Make this work with 1 dir, 1 client
-- [ ] Make this work with 1 dir, 2 clients
 - [ ] Make this work with 2 files (2 servers), 1 client
 - [ ] Make this work with 2 files (2 servers), 2 client
 - [x] Binary output (.exe, .app, etc.)